sbperceptron/CPP_udacity_Process_Monitor/README.md

 # running the project
 -------------------
-for compiling the project
+compiling the project

 `$ g++ -std='c++17' main.cpp -lncurses`

-for running the project
+running the project

 `$ ./a.out`